 You’re Not Alone

 Online learning is growing – fast.
+Today, 75% of US colleges offer online courses.
 Long gone are the days of mail correspondence where assignments are literally posted to your professor in the snail mail.
 Today, online learning is as dynamic and interactive as on-campus learning.

 In 2019, over 6 million students in the United States are doing at least one online module.
 Over 3 million students are studying a fully online degree.
 There are similar statistics in Australia, the UK, Ireland, New Zealand and Canada.
 Online learning is here to stay.
 In fact, it’s growing fast while on-campus learning is actually decreasing.